mickeyshaughnessy/GreenDial/README.md

 ---------------

-Doc connects LLM APIs to transform unstructured user input into records, autonomously engage in conversation with people about their health, and activate external services on behalf of the user.
+Doc connects LLM APIs to transform unstructured user input into records, autonomously engage in conversation with people about their health, and activate external services on behalf of the person.

 External services include:
 * An authentication service